Bam92/abelmbula/content/blog/vanillajs-react/index.md

 ### The React way

-React and it realated tools are `npm` packages.
+React and its realated tools are `npm` packages.
 It means that you need a `CLI` (command line interface) tool to work with it.
 But for sake of simplicity, we'll use a service called `unpackage.com`.
 This service is a CDN (content delivery network) for everything on `npmjs.com`.
 It will provide us with a file of the package we need, that we'll later add on our page in a script tag.

 To work with React we need two packages: